BSidesMUC/BSidesMunich2025/_workshops/005_cloud-native-chaos-hacking-ci-cd-and-cloud-environments.md

 layout: workshop
 room: Hochschule München - R0.006
 speakers:
+- bio: Samuel Hopstock is a software engineer at Guardsquare, where he was one of the first engineers working on AppSweep, a mobile app security testing tool.
+Initially, he contributed to the Java bytecode analysis engine for Android apps.
+Since then he has shifted his focus to analyzing and protecting native iOS, Android, and Flutter binaries.
+  handle: false
+  name: Samuel Hopstock
+  photo: img/speakers/3DYCUB.jpg
 - bio: Daniel Schwendner is a DevOps Engineer with a strong passion for Cyber Security.
     With a background in mobile application security and hardware security, he participates in bug bounty hunting and shares his security knowledge online.